National Bio and Agro-Defense Facility: Site construction

-The facility is under construction.
 Preliminary clearing and grading of the proposed site began in 2010, construction on the site's power plant began in 2013, and construction of the lab began in 2015.

 On January 2, 2013, the Department of Homeland Security accepted a transfer of land from the State of Kansas for the site of the facility.
 In March 2013, a contract was awarded for the construction of a central utility plant for the NBAF.
 An official groundbreaking ceremony for construction of the power plant was held on May 28, 2013.

 The federal government budgeted $440 million for construction and related work on the NBAF under the Consolidated Appropriations Act of 2014, signed into law on January 17, 2014.
 President Barack Obama included an additional $300 million for construction in his proposed 2015 budget, constituting the final installment of federal construction spending for the facility.
 This funding was secured when President Obama signed into law the Department of Homeland Security Appropriations Act, 2015, on March 3, 2015.

 A groundbreaking ceremony for construction on the full facility was held on May 27, 2015.
 It was attended by Kansas Senator Pat Roberts, Kansas Governor Sam Brownback, U.S. Secretary of Agriculture Tom Vilsack, and Homeland Security Secretary Jeh Johnson.

 In 2019 the Department of Homeland Security shed its interest in the project, and agreed to transfer operating responsibility of the facility once completed to the Department of Agriculture.
-DHS will remain in charge of the remainder of construction.
+DHS remained in charge of the construction until it was completed.